fission/fission.io/content/en/docs/installation/authentication.md

 export FISSION_PASSWORD=$(kubectl get secrets/router --template={{.data.password}} -n fission | base64 -d)
 export FISSION_AUTH_TOKEN=$(fission token create --username $FISSION_USERNAME --password $FISSION_PASSWORD)
 ```

+To understand more about generating tokens, refer to our [Fission Token Create](/docs/reference/fission-cli/fission_token_create/) document.

 With this all your API calls to Fission functions are now authenticated using the token generated.
 *If a malformed token is used, the API call will fail and return an error.*